Families Displaced by Domestic Violence or Sexual Assault

 - Applicants in Anchorage are placed on a waiting list for an Empowering Choice Housing Program voucher.

-- Applicants in all other participating communities are placed on the ANDVSA’s waiting list for an Empowering Choice Housing Program voucher.
+- Applicants in all other participating communities are placed on the local ANDVSA member agency’s Empowering Choice Housing Program voucher wait list.

 ATTEND AN INFORMATION SESSION & LEARN ABOUT THE PROGRAM

 When a housing placement or an Empowering Choice Housing Program voucher becomes available, you'll need to answer some follow-up questions to confirm that you qualify under HUD subsidy guidelines.
 This is a standard part of the process for anyone applying for a voucher or public housing.
 You will be asked about your income, citizenship, birth date, and other general information.
 You will also attend a briefing session that provides detailed information about the relevant program.

 - For families receiving a voucher you can look for housing that works best for your family, such as close to your children's school, near your job, or on a bus route.
 You can choose where you want to live as long as the rental property meets program guidelines.
 For example, the rental amount for the unit must be reasonable; the unit must pass a federal housing quality standards inspection; landlords may use their own lease but Alaska Housing requires an initial lease term of one year.

 - For families placed in public housing, your local AHFC office will work with you to determine which available housing best meets your needs.

 How Will I Pay For My Housing?

 - If your family receives a housing voucher, once you find and lease an Alaska Housing-approved rental unit, you are responsible for paying your portion of the monthly rent directly to your landlord, and Alaska Housing pays the subsidy portion directly to the landlord.